 Towards Theory + Practice

-During his time at Yale, he has contributed to state and national research policy initiatives, including serving as an advisor to a California Air Resources Board member, and as a participant of the U.S. Global Change Research Program’s workgroup on “Climate Vulnerability and Social Science Perspectives.”
+During his time as a scholar, he has contributed to state and national research policy initiatives, including serving as an advisor to a California Air Resources Board member, and as a participant of the U.S. Global Change Research Program’s workgroup on “Climate Vulnerability and Social Science Perspectives.”
 Most recently, Michael was appointed by the National Academies of Sciences, Engineering, and Medicine to the Board on Environmental Change and Society (BECS).
 He also serves as a panel reviewer for the National Academies of Sciences’ Transit Cooperative Research Program (TCRP).

 Michael holds three degrees in environmental planning and policy, including a PhD from UC Berkeley's Department of City and Regional Planning, and a graduate degree from MIT.
 His research on the intersection of climate change and communities of color has been featured in national publications including Urban Land (published by the Urban Land Institute); the Natural Resources Defense Fund Annual Report; the American Planning Association’s Planning Magazine; Green 2.0: Leadership at Work; USA Today; and Fox Latino News.

-Through a combination of social theory, fieldwork, and engagement with civic leaders, the objective of my teaching is to provide students with a critical understanding of urban problems and the methods needed to address environmental health inequities in neighborhoods.
+Through a combination of social theory, fieldwork, and engagement with civic leaders, the objective of Michael's teaching is to provide students with a critical understanding of urban problems and the methods needed to address environmental health inequities in neighborhoods.